How to See the Best of Trieste in One Day

 Near the cathedral stands the San Giusto Castle, built between 1471 and 1630 under the orders of Friedrich II of Habsburg.

-In prehistoric times, there was a fortified village on the site, which became an important urban centre during the Roman times.
+In prehistoric times, a fortified village was on the site, which became an important urban centre during Roman times.

-You can visit the San Giusto Castle Museum and The Square Tower for panoramic views of the city and sea.
+Visit the San Giusto Castle Museum and the Square Tower for panoramic views of the city and sea.

 After your visit, you can walk down the hill to see the oldest church in Trieste.